 The My Weigh Less treatment is psychology-focused, built around the experience of treating over a thousand clients.
 The fully downloadable treatment has also been the subject of extensive real person trials.
 But, as with your considerations regarding any weight loss approach, do take a look at the verified case studies, and their before and after photos on the My Weigh Less Site.
 And afterwards, if you require additional comfort, you can visit our Medical Endorsement page.

-consists of twelve, one-hour weight loss sessions, with the Shirrans, who have accumulated in excess of 15,000 hours of 1:1 clinical treatment time.
+The downloadable My Weigh Less course consists of twelve, one-hour weight loss sessions, with the Shirrans, who have accumulated in excess of 15,000 hours of 1:1 clinical treatment time.
 In addition to the twelve sessions, clients receive a number of videos, animated presentations, visual aids and hypnosis sessions.

 Martin Shirran below was one of first trial candidates.

-is new and refreshing, incorporating the latest, science-based, behavioural change techniques.
+The My Weigh Less Course is new and refreshing, incorporating the latest, science-based, behavioural change techniques.
 It’s also completely based on an approach that has changed the lives of over a thousand people.
 And now, you can also experience all the benefits, the changes in your life, and your thinking around food from the comfort of your own home.
 Martin, above, went on to lose 84 pounds.

 Permanent Weight Loss is the Goal